-Unsworth LaPlante, PLC provides comprehensive help with all aspects of the trust administration process.
+Unsworth LaPlante, PLLC provides comprehensive help with all aspects of the trust administration process.
 We understand how trust laws and trust administration work within the state of Vermont and we bring legal expertise and knowledge to the table to help ensure that the trust administration process goes smoothly after a trust creator has passed away.

 A lot of money may be at stake for trust beneficiaries, and the trust administrator has a strong legal obligation to make sure that he fulfills his responsibilities and protects trust assets during the trust administration process.
 Our Burlington trust administration lawyers represent heirs or beneficiaries who stand to inherit from a trust, as well as trust administrators who have the formal legal responsibility of facilitating the transfer of trust assets.